roy1210/JS_Blockchain/readme.md

 ### Blockchain API and network by Express

-Use Pub/Sub feature to Be able to read the blockchain and write the blockchain by json format.
+Use express and [Postman](https://www.getpostman.com/) to be able to read the blockchain and write the blockchain by json format.
-Listen a request by HTTP requests on each port.

-May use [Postman](https://www.getpostman.com/) to handle Get and Post request.
+See index.js for end point of each functions.

 Run as publisher: